-All trade marks including but not limited to brand names, logos and product names referred to in this help are trademarks or registered trademarks of Northgate Information Solutions UK Ltd (Northgate) or where appropriate a third party.
 This document is protected by laws in England and other countries.
-Unauthorised use, transmission, reproduction, distribution or storage in any form or by any means in whole or in part is prohibited unless expressly authorised in writing by Northgate.
-In the event of any such violations or attempted violations of this notice, Northgate reserves the rights it has in contract and in law, including without limitation, the right to terminate the contract without notice.
+Unauthorised use, transmission, reproduction, distribution or storage in any form or by any means in whole or in part is prohibited unless expressly authorised in writing by Northgate Public Services (NPS).
+In the event of any such violations or attempted violations of this notice, NPS reserves all rights it has in contract and in law, including without limitation, the right to terminate the contract without notice.